ambarmendez/ambarmendez.github.io/_posts/2020-06-24-Keeping-History.md

 BUT WHAAAAAAT???
 Calm down people that's just simple stuff like always =D

-> 1. Create a directory called `quoting/`
+> 1. Create a directory called `quoting/`.
-> 2. Move the file which contains the code that we've being using, in my case is called `MyHTMLParser.py`
+> 2. Move the file which contains the code that we've been using, in my case, is called `parser.py`.
 > 3. Change to the directory we just created.
-> 4. Initialize repository
+> 4. Initialize repository.
-> 5. Add `.gitignore` file since is not necesary to keep records of compiled python
+> 5. Add `.gitignore` file since it is not necessary to keep records of compiled python.
-> 6. Add changes to git
+> 6. Add changes to git.
 > 7. Commit the tracked changes.

-Yes, it is!
-It is that how much you need to learn and the way is long but at the same time is fun because there is always something new to learn.
+Yes, it is simple stuff!
+For now, it is that how much you need to learn and the way is long but at the same time is fun because there is always something new to learn.

-As always it's not easy but be patience with yourself because there is ligth at the end of the tunnel, or there isn't?
-C'mon lets find out!
+As always it's not easy but be tolerant with yourself because there is light at the end of the tunnel, or there isn't?
+C'mon!
+Let's find out!

 Happy learning! =D or maybe not! =O